hrbrmstr/wand/cran-comments.md

 ---

-* For Unix/Linux the libmagic library is required
+- For Unix/Linux the 'libmagic' library is *required*
-* For Windows, Rtools 3.3 is required
+- For Windows, Rtools 3.3 is required (for the `file` cmd)
-* Information on how to install those is found in the README.md document
+- Information on how to install requirements is found in `INSTALL` & `README.md`